stainless-steel/sqlite/README.md

 }
 ```

-The same query using a cursor, which is a wrapper around a prepared statement:
+The same query using a cursor, which is a wrapper around a prepared statement
+providing the concept of row and featuring all-at-once binding:

 ```rust
 use sqlite::Value;